Sulayre/WebfishingLure/README.md

 ## Features
 ### Lure allows you to...
-- add Custom Fish, Tools, Bobbers, Titles and Cosmetics of any kind! (you can even add cosmetic mesh variants for specific species!)
+- add Custom Fish, Tools (with limitations), Bobbers, Titles and Cosmetics of any kind! (you can even add cosmetic mesh variants for specific species!)
 - add Custom Species with unique voices with modded and vanilla pattern compatibility!
 - add Custom patterns for Vanilla AND modded species!